jarrmill/fcc-bookclub/README.md

   1. As this is hosted on a free Heroku node, it can take up to 30 seconds to load.
   2. After several monthes of activity, it appears that there is an issue with the book images loading...
 I will try and look      into this if I have spare time, although there are higher priorities right now.
 Loading a book with a new image works as      intended.
 JM 10.06.18

+This project was created to finish Free Code Camp's 2017 back end server challenges.

 Thanks!

 Jarrod